South San Francisco station (BART)

 South San Francisco station is a Bay Area Rapid Transit (BART) station located in South San Francisco, California in northern San Mateo County.
 It consists of two main tracks and a shared underground island platform.
-The station forms the current northern terminus of the Centennial Way Trail.
+The station is served by the Red and Yellow lines.

 Service at the station began on June 22, 2003 as part of the BART San Mateo County Extension project that extended BART service southward from Colma to Millbrae and San Francisco International Airport.
+The station is the northern terminus of the Centennial Way Trail.

+As of 2024, BART indicates "significant market, local support, and/or implementation barriers" that must be overcome to allow transit-oriented development on the surface parking lots at the station.
+Such development would not begin until at least the mid-2030s.